Good Jobs Challenge

 Eligible applicants for EDA’s Good Jobs Challenge include a(n):

-- Institution of higher education or a consortium of institutions of higher education
+- Institution of higher education or a consortium of institutions of higher education; or

-- Public or private non-profit organization or association acting in cooperation with officials of a political subdivision of a State
+- Public or private non-profit organization or association, including labor unions, acting in cooperation with officials of a political subdivision of a State

 Individuals or for-profit entities, including for-profit institutions of higher education, are not eligible.